mrdaniellewis/node-promise/README.md

 # Promise polyfill for node.js

-*Don't use this, [this one](https://github.com/taylorhakes/promise-polyfill) by someone else is better.
+*Don't use this*: [this one](https://github.com/taylorhakes/promise-polyfill) by someone else is better.

 A polyfill for ES6 Promise object for Node v0.10.